Poblano Chile Soup (Sopa de Chile Poblano)

-The large poblano chili is extremely versatile.
+The large poblano chile is extremely versatile.
 It can be stuffed, cut into rajas (strips), which are used in a variety of ways, or made into this simple yet elegant traditional soup.
-The area around the town of San Martín Texmelucan, close by the highway between Mexico City and Puebla, is one of the primary growing regions for poblano chilies—a chili named for this state—so it is not surprising that local cooks use them frequently.
-The creme sweetens the rich spice of the chilies, and the peas lend a brighter green hue to the finished soup.
+The area around the town of San Martín Texmelucan, close by the highway between Mexico City and Puebla, is one of the primary growing regions for poblano chiles—a chile named for this state—so it is not surprising that local cooks use them frequently.
+The creme sweetens the rich spice of the chiles, and the peas lend a brighter green hue to the finished soup.

 - 4 Tbs.
 (1/2 stick) unsalted butter